jrebecchi/Selenium-Tests-in-TravisCI-SauceLabs/README.md

 [![Build Status](https://travis-ci.org/JohannC/Travis-CI-Selenium-Sauce-Labs-E2E-Testing.svg?branch=master)](https://travis-ci.org/JohannC/Travis-CI-Selenium-Sauce-Labs-E2E-Testing)

-# How to end-to-end test your Node.JS app with Jest, Selenium, Travis-CI, Heroku and Sauce Labs ?
+# How to end-to-end test your Node.JS app with Travis-CI ?

 This repo aims to give a very simple example of end-to-end tests performed on a Node.JS webapp, with a continuous integration service like Travis-CI.

-End-to-end test a Node.JS webapp means to perform automatic tests in a web browser of your app, with the exact same conditions as a real user.
+End-to-end test a webapp means to perform automatic tests of your app in a web browser, with the exact same conditions as a real user.

-# How does it work
+# How does it work ?
 In your local environment:
 * You will launch your web app locally
 * In another terminal, you will execute the Jest test suit